How to Improve Indexing

 N.B.: This option is only available to sites that have been established for some time.
 If you see the following message in your Google Webmaster Tools account, you cannot change the crawl rate.

 “Your site has been assigned special crawl rate settings.
 You will not be able to change the crawl rate.”

 Add your sitemap to Google Webmaster Tools.
 Make sure that you regularly update your sitemap and that an xml version of it is available in Google Webmaster Tools.
 The sitemap will give Google additional information about your URL structure and this will improve indexing because it will help Google to crawl your site more efficiently.
 Be careful when using online sitemap generators because many of these sites are only interested in gaining access to the data on your website, and they do nothing to help your web search optimization efforts.

 Write and publish an article with a link back to your site.
 I notice that every time one of my articles is published on any of the free article sites like eZine, the link back to my site triggers Google to recrawl and index my content.
-Creating backlinks by posting comments on other blogs or writing press releases will have the same effect.
+Creating backlinks by posting comments on other blogs or writing press releases will have the same effect (check out our free press release template).
 Try and avoid spamming though, as many people will just remove spam links and you will have wasted your time.